 Color: dark copper

-Nose: maple smoked bacon, leather, baking spice, rich vanilla, musty oak, Papa’s pipe tobacco, clove
+Nose: maple-smoked bacon, leather, baking spice, rich vanilla, musty oak, grandpa’s pipe tobacco, clove

 Taste: (flavor bomb) rich vanilla, honey, musty oak, tobacco, maple syrup, toffee, spice, leather

-Finish: medium-long and pleasantly warm (near perfect), sweet vanilla-oak, maple syrup, sticky honey
+Finish: medium-long & pleasantly warm (near perfect), sweet vanilla, oak, maple syrup, sticky honey

-Overall: Even though I’ve found the early 12-year limited editions like Beyond Duplication and “Cheesy Gold Foil” to be more complicated pours – more “special,” for lack of a better word – the 101/12 export is a far better daily in my honest opinion.
-This export bottle is a vanilla-honey flavor bomb with nuances of spice, tobacco, and leather.
-The BD and CGF 12-years have a lot more perfume – a lot more rye spice and floral/herbal notes.
-And that’s not a bad thing, just not something I look for in a daily bourbon – a daily rye, possibly.
-Now don’t get me wrong, I’d take a Beyond Duplication or “Cheesy Gold Foil” over the standard 12-year export bottle if the price were the same.
-Alas, they are not.
-But the 12-year export is a steal of a deal if you’re looking for full-flavored old Turkey.
-I’m giving this bottle an A-.
-It’s fantastic.
+Overall: Even though I’ve found the early 12-year limited editions like Beyond Duplication and “Cheesy Gold Foil” to be more complicated pours – more “special” for lack of a better word – the 101/12 exports are very much ideal as choice daily sippers.
+This particular “Pseudo Split” export is a vanilla-honey flavor bomb with nuances of spice, tobacco, and leather.
+The Beyond Duplication and CGF 12-year variations have a lot more perfume – more intense rye spice and herbal/floral notes too.
+That’s a great thing, just not something I look for in a daily bourbon (a daily rye, possibly).